ecomfe/veui-docs/one/docs/en-US/components/tree.md

 `.sync`
 :::

-An array consists of the `value` from datasource items that denotes the expanded nodes.
+Specifies the currently expanded nodes, which is an array of the `value` property of nodes in the `datasource` array.
 ^^^

 ^^^checked